 General public participation scheme

-As part of its commitment to community governance and openness, we welcome and encourages attendance and contributions by the public at its meetings.
+As part of its commitment to community governance and openness, we welcome and encourage attendance and contributions by the public at meetings.
 This is known as public participation.

 Some meetings have separate procedures for public speaking: